A RARE PANGOLIN SIGHTING

 Certain wildlife sightings give you a lifetime of safari bragging rights and apparently a pangolin is pretty much the trump card.
 At the time, we hadn’t realised how rare and coveted our encounter had been.
 Nor had we realised how threatened these endearing animals were and how many suffer the cruellest of fates in the illegal trafficking trade.

-Pangolins are the most trafficked mammal in the world and having existed on this planet for more than 40 million years – their existence is now hanging by a thread.
+Pangolins are the most trafficked mammal in the world, and having existed on this planet for more than 40 million years, their existence is now hanging by a thread.

 However, pangolins are one of the least menacing animals you could find – unless you are an ant or a termite, in which case you are likely to meet your demise on the end of its very long, sticky tongue.

 They are shy, solitary animals – only mating about once a year.
 The female pangolin then gives birth to one pangopup.
-The first 2-4 weeks of its life, the pup remains in the burrow.
+For the first 2-4 weeks of its life, the pup remains in the burrow.
 Later, the mum carries it about on her tail.
 At 3 months the pangopup is independent but generally stays in the same area as its mother for about a year.

 The pangolin’s scales, made of keratin, (the same material as our fingernails) act as defensive armour protecting them against predators.
-When startled or attacked, the pangolin curls itself into a ball making itself difficult to be harmed.
+When startled or attacked, the pangolin curls itself into a ball making it difficult to be harmed.
 Unfortunately, this defence mechanism only works well against other animals – not against human poachers.
 It also doesn’t bode well for them when they’re caught in an electric fence as they curl up instead of escaping.

 © Canva The lion is unsure what to do with this pangolin neatly folded up